Direct-to-Garment Printing (DTG)

 Ensuring the Best Print with DTG Printers

 Now when going through the particulars of how to utilize DTG printing to its maximum potential, one must look at having the best garment types for the printer.
 DTG printers work best with a garment with a high percentage of cotton, ring-spun fabric, and lighter in color.
 At Original Favorites, our t-shirts are 100% cotton and our fleece is made with ring-spun, combed yarn.
 Using quality blanks with DTG printers will also help one to avoid pretreatment issues and achieve the best print.
 This also helps contribute to greater washability.
-If DTG printing is the right way for your business, the first step is to consider the high-quality blanks one uses.
+Printing expert Neko Prints, discusses DTG printing results in the in-depth video here.
+Neko Prints is a great resource specializing in DTG and sublimation printing; and has lots of information available on various platforms.